 I love solo travel.
 Any regular readers of this site can attest to that fact.
 I honestly think it is the best way to travel and the majority of my backpacking trips over the last decade have been on my own.
 But looking back I have to ask, has it ever been truly solo travel?

-But most of the time despite technically travelling solo I have in fact been able to interact with a wider range of people than I ever would have by travelling with someone, or even staying at home.
-The fact is when I have been sleeping in hostels or enduring the long distance buses and trains, whether I have been people watching in the backpacker ghettoes or getting away from it all in more remote destinations, visiting the tourist sites and engaging in the must do activities on any given trip, I have been surrounded by people.
+Most of the time despite technically travelling solo I have in fact met and interacted with a wider range of people than I ever would have by travelling with someone, or even staying at home.
+The fact is when I have been sleeping in hostels or enduring the long distance buses and trains, whether I have been people watching in the backpacker ghettos or getting away from it all in more remote destinations I have been surrounded by people.

 The hostels, guesthouses and transports have generally been filled with other backpackers and independent travellers to chat with and get to know, some of whom became good friends for a while.
 Even the more remote off the beaten track destinations I visited were filled with locals and other travellers I could meet, interact with, observe and learn from.